vickmuir/vpc-on-classic-block-storage/block_storage_vpc_about.md

 You can encrypt block storage volumes with your own encryption keys.
 For data volumes, you specify customer-managed encryption when creating the volume.
 For boot volumes, you can edit the boot volume properties during instance creation and specify customer-managed encryption.
 For procedures, see [Creating block storage volumes with customer managed encryption](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-encryption).

 With customer-managed encryption, your encryption key is uploaded to a key management service ({{site.data.keyword.keymanagementservicelong_notm}} or {{site.data.keyword.hscrypto}}) .
-The VPC infrastructure locates the key in the key management service instance that you configured in advance, and then encrypts the volume.
+The VPC infrastructure locates the key in the key management service instance that you configured in advance and then encrypts the volume.
 For prerequisites and a one-time set up procedure, see [Creating block storage volumes with customer managed encryption](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-encryption).

 For more information about creating customer-managed encryption for volumes during virtual server instance provisioning, see [Customer managed encryption for block storage](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-storage#customer-managed-encryption-keys).